 Maybe she was his test.
 That would be too cruel, but then there was the biblical story of Abraham and Isaac, a boy whose father was asked to sacrifice him.

-Zorah’s connection in the Jackson County Sheriff’s Department was adamant about the distraction and sense of unease the fires that popped up out of nowhere and had no seeming origin were causing throughout the community of humans.
+Zorah’s connection in the Jackson County Sheriff ’s Department was adamant about the distraction the fires were causing.
+They had popped up out of nowhere with no seeming origin and were causing a sense of unease throughout the community of humans.
 The sheriff and his deputies had not been able to solve the unsolvable and were facing a barrage of criticism for their lack of progress.
 It was, in fact, a regional strategy that, if successful, would have national implications.
 Their counterparts in the other three quadrants were watching, evaluating.